uutils/coreutils/CONTRIBUTING.md

 * [Initial Unix](https://github.com/dspinellis/unix-history-repo)

-However, when reimplementing the tools/options in Rust, don't read at their source codes when they are using reciprocal licenses.
+However, when reimplementing the tools/options in Rust, don't read at their source codes when they are using reciprocal licenses (ex: GNU GPL, GNU LGPL, etc).

 ## Licensing